cmstas/Software/tableMaker/README.md

 Tables:
   - Set a simple table with the following syntax:
 ```
+        CNumBase Vud;
+        Vud.setData(0.97427);
         CTable table;
         table.setTable() (         "col 1", "col 2",  "col 3")
                          ( "row1", Vud.data(), 0.22534,  0.00351)
                          ( "row2", 0.22520, 0.97344,   0.0412)
                          ( "row3", 0.00867,  0.0404, "0.999146");
 ```
-  - If you use CNumBase, you can use t1.SetPrecision(N) to get N units of precision.
+  - You can use t1.SetPrecision(N) to get N units of precision.
+This does NOT work if you type in the values, but works otherwise.
   - Add title with: table.setTitle("Table Title"), table.useTitle();
   - Remove horiz. lines between rows: table.useLines(0);
   - Print column labels vertically: table.useVertColLabels();